danbrakeley/p4harmonize/README.md

 # p4harmonize

+## Important Updates

+- As of v0.5.0, bash will no longer be required to run p4harmonize on Windows!

 ## Overview

 `p4harmonize` is a tool for mirroring a stream's head revision from one perforce server to another.
 This includes reconciling files, fixing differences in file name/path capitalization, fixing the file type, and fixing improperly checked in %AppleDouble files.